Understanding Caregiver Burnout: Signs, Treatment & Therapy

 4. Burnout Stage.
 At this point, you’re completely depleted.
 You might feel hopeless, helpless, or trapped.
 It’s not uncommon to experience anxiety or depression.
 Your health may also start to suffer.
 You might be having headaches, stomach problems, or other physical symptoms.

-How to Treat Caregiver Burnout
+Caregiver Burnout Treatment

 If you’re experiencing these signs, it’s important to take action.
 Here are some steps to help you recover: